-Similarly, those who were “not too happy” were twice as likely to be those who never went to church compared to those tho attended church on a weekly basis.
+Similarly, those who were “not too happy” were twice as likely to be those who never went to church compared to those who attended church on a weekly basis.

 Basically, what the data show is those who attend church tend to be happier.

-Extensive analysis of these results show that this effect remained strong within categories of race, sex, income, and education.
+Extensive analysis of these results shows that this effect remained strong within categories of race, sex, income, and education.

 A group of scholars in the middle portion of the twentieth century published influential literature concerning authoritarianism.
 They had fled here from Germany and included several radical Marxists.
 While their initial work was to evaluate “fascism”, upon the advice of their book publisher, they changed their emphasis to “authoritarianism.”